 Another way to create that open door for two way communications is to:

-2) Hold contest or giveaways – Who doesn’t like winning something, getting a discount, or free offer?
+2) Hold contests or giveaways – Who doesn’t like winning something, getting a discount, or a free offer?
 If you are a restaurant consider offering a free appetizer for Facebook fans/Twitter followers or give a dinner for 2 away to a random fan.

 Something else to consider is creating content that gives fans something to look forward to.
 If my company was a fitness center I’d consider posting series of content on certain days like seen below:

-- Mondays: highlight technique of a certain workout
+- Mondays: highlight techniques of a certain workout

 - Wednesdays: healthy receipts